WildGums/Orc.WorkspaceManagement/README.md

 # Initializing the workspace manager

 Because the workspace manager is using async, the initialization is a separate method.
-This gives the developer the option to load the workspace whenever it is required.
-To (optionally) initialize the workspace manager, use the code below:
+This gives the developer the option to load the workspaces whenever it is required.
+To read the stored workspaces from disk, use the code below:

 	await workspaceManager.Initialize();